PetterMartin/White-Game-Store/README.md

 Below is a list of things you will see on this webpage.

 - A header with a searchbar aswell as a cart and the user sprofile picture
-- On the left is the nav-bar that takes you to "home", "friends", your gaming library, your downloads and settings.
+- On the left is the nav-bar that takes you to "home", friends, your gaming library, your downloads and settings.
 - The hero section has a scroller that scrolls through the latest biggest releases.
 - Below that is a "most popular" section that highlights which games are most popular among the community
 - A "for you" section that displays DLC for your games, aswell as games on sale that you might like.